AhmadFakhouri/Embedded-System/FPGA-Based 7-Segment Display Controller/README.md

 # FPGA-Based 7-Segment Display Controller

 This project implements a digital controller to drive a multi-digit 7-segment display using a **Xilinx Spartan-6 FPGA**.
-The design uses a modular Verilog HDL approach to handle timing, sequential counting, and combinational decoding.

 ## System Architecture